Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 CreateDiagnosis -- create --> CDCI_A
 ```

-### 14. Healthprofessional establishes a new DD E and no Symptoms are recorded (there are no related DD).
+### 15. Healthprofessional establishes a new DD E and no Symptoms are recorded (there are no related DD)

 ```mermaid
 flowchart TB